Conversion disorder: Exclusion of neurological disease

-Conversion disorder presents with symptoms that typically resemble a neurological disorder such as stroke, multiple sclerosis, epilepsy, hypokalemic periodic paralysis or narcolepsy.
+Conversion disorder presents with symptoms that typically resemble a neurological disorder such as stroke, multiple sclerosis, epilepsy, hypokalemic periodic paralysis, or narcolepsy.
 The neurologist must carefully exclude neurological disease, through examination and appropriate investigations.
 However, it is not uncommon for patients with neurological disease to also have conversion disorder.

-In excluding neurological disease, the neurologist has traditionally relied partly on the presence of positive signs of conversion disorder, i.e. certain aspects of the presentation that were thought to be rare in neurological disease but common in conversion.
-The validity of many of these signs has been questioned, however, by a study showing they also occur in neurological disease.
+In excluding neurological disease, the neurologist has traditionally relied partly on the presence of positive signs of conversion disorder (i.e., certain aspects of the presentation that were thought to be rare in neurological disease but common in conversion disorder).
+The validity of many of these signs has been questioned by a study showing that they also occur in neurological disease.
 One such symptom, for example, is la belle indifférence, described in DSM-IV as "a relative lack of concern about the nature or implications of the symptoms".
-In a later study, no evidence was found that patients with functional symptoms are any more likely to exhibit this than patients with a confirmed organic disease.
-In DSM-V, la belle indifférence was removed as a diagnostic criterion.
+In a 2006 study, no evidence was found that patients with functional symptoms are any more likely to exhibit this than patients with a confirmed organic disease.
+In the DSM-5, la belle indifférence was removed as a diagnostic criterion.

-Another feature thought to be important was that symptoms tended to be more severe on the non-dominant (usually left) side of the body.
+Another feature thought to be important was that symptoms tended to be more severe on the non-dominant, usually left side of the body.
 There have been a number of theories about this, such as the relative involvement of cerebral hemispheres in emotional processing, or more simply, that it was "easier" to live with a functional deficit on the non-dominant side.
 However, a literature review of 121 studies established that this was not true, with publication bias the most likely explanation for this commonly held view.
 Although agitation is often assumed to be a positive sign of conversion disorder, release of epinephrine is a well-demonstrated cause of paralysis from hypokalemic periodic paralysis.

 Misdiagnosis does sometimes occur.
 In a highly influential study from the 1960s, Eliot Slater demonstrated that misdiagnoses had occurred in one third of his 112 patients with conversion disorder.
-Later authors have argued that the paper was flawed, however, and a meta-analysis has shown that misdiagnosis rates since that paper was published are around four percent, the same as for other neurological diseases.
+Later authors have argued that the paper was flawed.
+A 2005 meta-analysis has shown that misdiagnosis rates since that paper was published are around four percent, the same as for other neurological diseases.

-Deliberate feigning

-Conversion disorder, by its nature, is more prone to deliberate feigning.
-One neuroimaging study suggested that feigning may be distinguished from conversion by the pattern of frontal lobe activation.

 Psychological mechanism

-The psychological mechanism of conversion can be the most difficult aspect of a conversion diagnosis.
+The psychological mechanism of conversion can be the most difficult aspect of a conversion disorder diagnosis.
 Even if there is a clear antecedent trauma or other possible psychological trigger, it is still not clear exactly how this gives rise to the symptoms observed.
-Patients with medically unexplained neurological symptoms may not have any psychological stressor, hence the use of the term "functional neurological symptom disorder" in DSM-5 as opposed to "conversion disorder", and DSM-5's removal of the need for a psychological trigger.
+Patients with medically unexplained neurological symptoms may not have any psychological stressor, hence the use of the term "functional neurological symptom disorder" in the DSM-5, as opposed to "conversion disorder", and the DSM-5's removal of the need for a psychological trigger.
+The change of name in the DSM-5 also came with a change of criteria.
+There was a removal of connection to sexual functioning as well as relation to any other medical condition.
+There was also an added connection to social and occupational functioning.